jbaans/iothermostat/README.md

 https://github.com/jbaans/iothermostat/wiki/IOThermostat-configuration

 Note: this image is based on Raspbery Pi OS Lite.
-It runs and X server with Matchbox, loads the GUI in luakit, runs a Mosquitto mqtt server and a Lighttpd webserver.
+It is built according to the recipe https://github.com/jbaans/iothermostat/wiki/Install-IOThermostat-on-Raspberry-Pi-OS-Lite .
+It runs an X server with Matchbox, loads the GUI in luakit, runs a Mosquitto mqtt server and a Lighttpd webserver.
 The IOThermostat backend runs in Python3.